Azure/azure-sdk-for-go/sdk/messaging/azservicebus/migrationguide.md

 ### Namespace to Client migration

-One big change is that the top level "client" is is now [Client](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/messaging/azservicebus#Client), not `Namespace`:
+One big change is that the top level "client" is now [Client](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/messaging/azservicebus#Client), not `Namespace`:

 Previous code: